PaulKoita-data/Nambia-Labour-Statistics-dive-2025/README.md

 **Namibia's unemployment challenge isn't just about jobs - it's about economic structure.**

 The economy is optimized for GDP growth through capital-intensive sectors (mining), not employment creation.
-Even 12% annual growth in mining won't significantly reduce unemployment because it employs so few people.
+Even 14.6% annual growth in mining won't significantly reduce unemployment because it employs so few people.

 **Solution requires:**
-- Redirecting growth to labour-intensive sectors (agriculture, manufacturing, services)
+- Redirecting growth to labour-intensive sectors (agriculture,forestry and fishing, construction, services)
 - OR improving productivity in existing high-employment sectors
 - OR creating stronger linkages so capital-intensive growth benefits labour-intensive sectors